 Once abundant throughout North America, Trumpeter Swans were hunted heavily for their hides and feathers from the 17th through 19th centuries.
 By the early 1900s, Trumpeter Swans were thought to be extinct.
 In 1932, 69 Trumpeters found at Red Rock Lakes, Montana were thought to be the last remaining Trumpeter Swans in existence.
 Thanks to swift conservation efforts, Trumpeter populations have risen to stable numbers throughout most of their range.

-In spring 2018, Teton Regional Land Trust and partners continued this exciting endeavor by releasing 4 yearling Trumpeter Swans in Teton Valley.
+Since 2013, Teton Regional Land Trust and partners have continued this exciting endeavor by releasing a total of 39 cygnet and yearling Trumpeter Swans in Teton Valley.
 We look forward to continuing Trumpeter Swan releases in future years.
-We are excited to build off of recent successes including released swans returning to their release site, including pair-bonding behavior.
+We are excited to build off of recent successes including released swans returning to their release site and exhibiting pair-bonding behavior, and more swans spending their summers in beautiful Teton Valley.

-Released Trumpeters are wearing green neck collars with white lettering, so please help us keep a look out!
-We have a Trumpeter Swan Observation Form here and encourage all to use it to keep us informed of any Trumpeter Swan sightings.
+Released Trumpeters are wearing green neck collars or leg bands with white lettering, so please help us keep a look out!
+We have a Trumpeter Swan Observation Form here and encourage all to use it to keep us informed of any Trumpeter Swan sightings, particularly observations of collared/banded swans and swans seen in Teton Valley during the summer.
 For more information or to support the project, contact email@example.com

 Thank you for your help!